 First thing you need to do is open the image that you want to edit in Photoshop.

-Next, you need to make a duplicate layer, so your original image will go at the back, and you get a new layer on top for further editing.
+Next, you need to make a duplicate layer.
+Your original image will go to the back, and you get a new layer on top for further editing.

 To make a duplicate layer, simply right click on the image layer, and then click on the Duplicate Layer option.